 VPNs exist to ensure users privacy and anonymity on the network.
 At least, this is what every single provider claims.
 In reality, however, some VPNs happen to be even more dangerous than an unprotected Internet connection.
 You should be aware of security issues associated with VPN usage to identify and avoid potentially harmful providers.
-In this post, we will talk about VPN security risks that may pose a threat to your privacy.
+In this post, we will talk about major VPN security risks that may pose a threat to your privacy.

 1. Questionable Logging Policy

 Logging refers to data a VPN provider collects and stores when subscribers make use of its services.
 Potentially, this information can diminish user security since it retains details on what websites they visit, what information they share with other people, what files they download, etc. Such detailed records are known as usage or traffic logs.

 The majority of VPNs avoid this kind of logging because this practice will definitely scare clients away.
 That said, some unscrupulous providers may secretly keep records of users activities without even letting them know about it.
 Most often, this concerns free VPNs that earn by selling mined data to the third parties.

 Along with traffic logging, there is also so-called metadata otherwise known as connection logs.
 These records may include information about the date and time of a VPN session, its duration, the amount of bandwidth consumed, as well as time of disconnection.
 Metadata logging is a common practice among VPNs since it helps them to provide troubleshooting, monitor the service usage, and keep track of simultaneously connected devices from a single account.